diondokter/device-driver/book/src/v2/tutorial-ym3812.md

 },
 ```

 That's much more concise!
-There are two additional change you may notice that use two different `auto` features:
+There are two additional changes you may notice that use two different `auto` features:
 1. We don't specify the fieldset name and use an underscore.
-When defining inline types, this can be used so the type takes on the name of the node it's being defined in.
+When defining inline types, this can be used to make the type take on the name of the node it's being defined in.
 2. We don't specify the field is a bool anymore.
 This is the same as if we wrote `field WS 5 -> _`.
 There are some rules about what the so-called base type of the field will become (in order):
    - If the field contains a conversion (we'll see that later in the tutorial), it will take on the base type of the conversion target.
    - If the field is 1 bit in size, it will become a `bool`.
-   - If the field is multiple bits, it will becoma a `uint`.
+   - If the field is multiple bits, it will become a `uint`.
 (The `uint` will then become the smallest sized integer that fits the number of bits.
 So a `uint` with 11 bits becomes a `u16`)

 Alright, next register:
 ```txt